 Nutritious breakfast and lunch are served every day in school.
 Consult your monthly menu for specific information.
-Milk, fresh fruit, and juice may be purchased for those who bring a meal from home.
+Milk, fresh fruit, juice, and snacks may be purchased for those who bring a meal from home.
+Here is the link to the menu at Leary: